CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: PROPOSED METHOD

 \subsection{Loss Functions}

-\textbf{Semantic Segmentation Loss} We follow \cite{gerdzhev2021tornadonet} to supervise the semantic segmentation output, $\hat{\mathcal{G}}_{1}$, with a weighted combination of cross entropy (WCE), Lov\'asz softmax, and Total Variation loss (TV).
+\textbf{Semantic Segmentation Loss} We follow \cite{gerdzhev2021tornadonet} to supervise the semantic segmentation output, $\hat{\mathcal{G}}_{1}$, with a weighted combination of cross entropy, Lov\'asz softmax, and Total Variation loss, denoted as $L_{sem}$.

-where $\mathcal{G}_{1}$ is the ground truth (GT) semantic label, $J$ is the Lov\'asz extension of IoU introduced in \cite{berman2018lovasz}, $e(\hat{\mathcal{G}_{1}},\mathcal{G}_{1})$ is the absolute error between the predicted probability and the GT.

-\textbf{Instance Embedding Loss} We use L2 regression loss to supervise the learning of instance embedding by taking the difference in predicted instance embedding with the GT.
+\textbf{Instance Embedding Loss} We use L2 loss to supervise the learning of instance embedding by taking the difference in predicted instance embedding with the GT, denoted as $L_{ins\_emb}$.
 Note that the instance embedding here can be interpreted as the mass centroid of an object in 2D BEV.

-where $ij$ denotes the 2D index on the range image, $\mathcal{M}$ is the GT foreground binary mask to eliminate the background points when calculating loss, $\mathcal{G}_{2}$ is the GT instance embedding, which is the mass centroid of each instance calculated by taking the average of the xy coordinates in the object.

 \textbf{Instance Segmentation Loss} Essentially, the task here is to supervise binary segmentation on the pairwise matrix $\hat{\mathcal{G}}_{m}$ and optimize the IoUs for positive and negative predictions.
 Assume points within the same pillar are from the same object, we construct the GT instance label of each pillar by taking the mode label of the points inside, denoted as $\mathcal{G}_{p} \in \mathbb{O}^{M}$ where $\mathbb{O}$ is the set of GT instance labels.
 The GT binary label for the pairwise comparison matrix, $\mathcal{G}_{m} \in \mathbb{B}^{M \times M}$ is obtained with entries $\mathcal{G}_{m, ij} = \mathbb{I}(\mathcal{G}_{p, i} = \mathcal{G}_{p, j})$.